Seth-Miller/12c-rac-docker/README.md

 docker commit rac1 giinstalled
 ```

-Create a new RAC node container from the image you just created or just skip this step and continue using the same container.
+Create a new RAC node container from the image you just created.
 ```
 docker rm -f rac1